 I suggest that if excessive sweating has set in recently and you are older than 22, or you if have a child that is younger than 12, please do not wait to seek immediate attention.
 The ones that are in between that age range can have primary hyperhidrosis, which should be ruled out first by a doctor.

-Fever is another type one of the generalized hyperhidrosis causes.
+Fever is another type of generalized hyperhidrosis causes.
 When our body temperature rises above the desired 98.6 degrees Fahrenheit, our eccrine sweat glands are immediately triggered to produce sweat to take the heat out of the body.

 This natural mechanism produces sweating!
 Although sweating because of a fever is not always necessary to treat, it is always good to observe how things progress.
 If things do not change, there might be an infection that needs to be treated with antibiotics or other medications.

 Therefore, if you or any of your family members get a fever, do not try to lower the fever.
 Instead, make sure that it does not go too high, but let the body do its job in fighting harmful bacteria and virus.
 And if sweating happens because of that, know that it is another natural mechanism to keep the temperature within the normal range.

 As I said before, our apocrine sweat glands respond to stress.
 Panic, anxiety, fear, and other disorders in a person triggers the apocrine glands.

 That is why people who suffer from behavioral disorders tend to have excessive sweating phases.
 The intensity of the disorder at any given moment will rule the intensity of sweating.